 Travelers come to Coron after the promise of a tropical paradise and Coron never disappoints.
 It truly is the crowning jewel of Palawan, one of the top places to visit in the Philippines.
 There are several ways to see everything this Palawan gem has to offer.

-Join a group tour
+Join a standard group tour

 Firefly and Plankton Watching Tour

 For group tour bookings, I highly recommend Klook, AKA K-Tours in Coron.
 The tours are well organized and the guides are thoughtful in taking care of the guests.
-We thoroughly enjoyed our time while using their service in the Philippines.
+We enjoyed our time while using their service in the Philippines.

 Hire a private boat for a day

 If you are traveling with friends and family, it may be worth it to hire your own boat and guide for a private experience.
 You can customize your destinations and how much time to spend at each.
-It’s a great way to avoid tourists as you can go as early and late as you please.
+It’s a smart way to avoid tourists as you can go as early and late as you please.
 Note that entrance fees to lakes and islands are not included when you hire a private boat as they are when on a group tour.
 If this option interests you, ask around the tour company offices when you are in Coron, and they will point you in the right direction.
 Or you can check Get My Boat online here.